What is Grace?

 The word “may” in this verse means that we should allow Him to sanctify us.
 It doesn’t mean “if” He desires to or “if’ He will.
 When I know He is calling and drawing me, I am so encouraged and energized.
 He wants me to “get it”, to find Him and be “with Him and in Him”.

-If you have come to accept the gift of salvation and adoption offered freely to you by the Lord, you are assured that that God drew you to Himself.
+If you have accepted the gift of salvation and adoption offered freely to you by the Lord, you have the assurance that God drew you to Himself.

-Eph 2:8 For by grace (drawing, inclination) you are saved.
-We know the Lord is “holy”.
-The Greek is described in the Discovery Bible this way.
-“The fundamental meaning of 40 (hágios) is "different" so a temple in the 1st century was called hagios ("holy") – because different from other buildings Hagios also has the aspects of “Set apart for a purpose”.
+Eph 2:8 For by grace (drawing, inclination,) you are saved.
+We know the Lord is “holy”. the Greek is explained in the Discovery Bible; “The fundamental meaning of 40 (hágios) is "different" so a temple in the 1st century was called hagios ("holy") – because different from other buildings Hagios also has the aspects of “Set apart for a purpose”.
 A big part of that “purpose” is for God to bring us to Himself.
 Jesus said in Luke 19:10 "For the Son of Man has come to seek and to save that which was lost."
-His mission to earth had this as its core this objective.
-He came to rescue us and bring us home with Him to heaven forever.
+Jesus’ mission to earth had, at its core, this objective; He came to rescue us and bring us home to be with Him in heaven forever.

 Grace is at the Core of the Father’s Heart

 We are most familiar with the “titles” of God which speak of His attributes such as Yahweh-Rohi, The Lord my shepherd or Yahweh-Tsidkenu, The Lord our righteousness.
 But God’s “name” means “The one who lives forever to give Himself away”.
-In the drawing of God and His “leaning toward us to share benefit” the immediacy of His desire for us to always draw ever nearer to Him is blunted or nullified.
+In the drawing of God and His “leaning toward us to share benefit,” the immediacy of His desire for us to always draw ever nearer to Him is blunted or nullified.
 Because He is inclined toward me, drawing me, I’m assured that He wants me passionately.
 The Bridegroom’s passion for His bride burns brighter than many suns.
-If I think that my Father in heaven only “hopes’ I’ll come to Him that I might be freed from the hopelessness of captivity of the flesh, sin and all that goes with it, I have am sadly deluded.
-In that scenario I am left with the prospect of sanctifying myself by my own intellect, efforts and strength.
+If I think that my Father in heaven only “hopes’ I’ll come to Him that I might be freed from the hopelessness of captivity of the flesh, sin and all that goes with it, I am sadly mistaken.
+In that scenario, I am left with the prospect of sanctifying myself using my intellect, efforts, and strength.
 That is the most utterly bleak and futile course I can imagine.

-If you take away the “inclined toward” or “drawing”, you are describing salvation but not grace.
+If you take away the “inclined toward” or “drawing”, you are describing salvation, but not grace.
 You received eternal life when you deserved death and punishment.
 As the song says; “He paid a debt He did not owe.
 I owed a debt I could not pay.”
 That’s the cross.
-Grace is the drawing power to bring us out of our flesh, ego, troubles, bondage and into relationship and intimacy, (ginosko) the goal of this life.
+Grace is the drawing power to bring us out of our flesh, ego, troubles, and bondage into relationship and intimacy, (ginosko) which is the goal of this life.

 John 3:30 "He must increase,~ but I must decrease.~